oacikel/ordo/README.md

 - Thanks to the team for providing the design inspirations and use cases.
 - React Native and Expo documentation for excellent resources.
+- Thanks to my mom for always believing in me and believing that I can make the greatest React Native Apps.